6th Foreign Infantry Regiment

 6e REI - 6 REI - Foreign Legion - 1941 - France - Pétain

-The 6e REI is welcomed in France by Marshal Pétain, late August 1941.
-A well-respected WWI national hero who won the war with Germans in 1918.
-He was asked in May 1940 in his 84 to return to the office to save moral in collapsing France.
-Four weeks later, after the armistice was signed, he became the head of the half-occupied country and led it until mid-1944.
+France, late August 1941.
+The 6e REI is welcomed by Marshal Pétain, a well-respected national hero who won World War I against Germans in 1918.
+He was asked to return to the office to save moral in collapsing France in May 1940.
+Four weeks later, after the armistice was signed, 84-year-old Pétain became head of the half-occupied country and led it until mid-1944.

 6e REI - 6 REI - Foreign Legion - 1941 - France - Pétain